coupontools/vue-scratchable/README.md

 The cleared area percentage calculation has to take every pixel of the canvas into consideration and analyzes whether they are cleared or not.
 Since this calculation gets called on every draw step this needs a lot of processing power.
 Because of that this feature is disabled by default and needs to be explicitly activated.

-That's also why the `percentageStride` property should be set wisely and adjusted to your needs.
+That's also why the `percentage-stride` property should be set wisely and adjusted to your needs.
 It defines how many pixels should be skipped while calculating.
 This obviously also decreases the percentage's value accuracy.

 ## 🛠️ Contribution